LoopKit/loopdocs/docs/faqs/FAQs.md

 The longer answer is that Loop code is updated periodically to include new features and bug fixes.
 When those updates are released, you'll need access to an Apple computer again to update your Loop app.
 Loop updates are not available through the iPhone's app store...instead you do the app upate yourself with [update instructions here](https://loopkit.github.io/loopdocs/setup/update/updating/).
 In general, probably a few times a year there are updates to Loop released that you'd want to take the time to install.

+## Will I need to build a new Loop if I switch between Medtronic and Omnipod regularly?

+No. Loop will have the option to move between different pump types from within the same Loop app.

 ## Can I use someone else's Apple Developer account?

 Technically, yes...however there are major drawbacks.
 The person's developer account can only be "linked" to a limited number of build computers.
 So one person "loaning out" their developer license to a lot of people will quickly exceed the number of allowed computers.
 In those cases, that person will be told they need to revoke the certificates on some computers (essentially dropping old ones to make room for new ones).
 When they do that, they may have forgotten that about your Loop app on your computer.
 When they revoke your computer's certificate (and they can do that without you knowing through their developer portal), your Loop app will immediately stop working and not even open.